noi-techpark/stuart-chatbot/README.md

 docker build -t stuart-web .
 ```

-Then run the new image
+Then run the new image:

 ```text
 docker run -p 127.0.0.1:8080:9001 stuart-web
 ```

-Again, take care on where exactly you map the endpoint.
-Here the application becomes visible
+Again, take care on where exactly you map the HTTP endpoint.
+With the `-p` parameter given
-on the host at `http://127.0.0.1:8080`.
-Change this according to what you need.
+here, the application becomes visible on the host at `http://127.0.0.1:8080`.
+Change the value
+according to what you need.

 At this point the web application is ready.
-If you connect a new session will be created,
+If you connect, a new session will be created,
-and you can insert and question that will be queued:
+and you can insert a question that will be queued:

 ![README-screen03.png](README-screen03.png)

 However, nobody is yet processing the queue!
+So the question stays in the "question queued" state
-We need to go back to the directory where the
-command line application lives:
+indefinitely.
+We need to go back to the directory, where the command line application lives:

 ```text
 cd ~/stuart-chatbot/